 One: Sign up for a basket weaving class or a course

-An obvious and easy way to get into basket weaving is to take a class.
-Having a teacher in the room to work with you and help you over the difficult bits is extremely helpful.
+Taking a class is an obvious and easy way to start basket weaving.
+Having a teacher in the room to help you over the tricky bits is helpful.

-I have a few basket weaving video courses available.
-Check out my courses.
+I have many basket weaving video courses available.
+You can find all my video courses here.